skwaweruke/Beans/README.md

 1.Class is serializable

-2.class has a 0 argument constructor
+2.Class has a 0 argument constructor

-3.class has getter and setter methods for data members
+3.Class has getter and setter methods for data members

+4.Implement methods for event handling